-We then selected from the main menu Sampling goals > Locating a Hot Spot > Systematic grid sampling.
+We then selected from the main menu Sampling Goals > Locating a Hot Spot > Assume no false negative errors.
 We selected the Probability of Hit to be 90% and selected a Square grid.
 We entered 4.0 feet for the Length of Semi-Major Axis and indicated that we wanted to detect a circular hot spot by selecting a Shape of 1.0.
 We press Apply, and when we return to the map (View > Map) we see the 22 samples VSP calculated as required to meet the sampling goal displayed.
 Each time we press Apply, we refresh the map display with a new set of random-start sampling locations.